 Postgraduate Training Fellowships for Women Scientists from Sub-Saharan Africa and Least Developed Countries (LDC) at Centres of Excellence in the South.
 The Fellowship is offered to women scientists to pursue postgraduate research in a field of the natural sciences.
-Deadline for applications: 15 August 2014
+Extended deadline for applications: 25 August 2014.

 This fellowship programme is for female students from Sub-Saharan Africa or Least Developed Countries (LDCs) who wish to pursue postgraduate training leading to a doctorate degree at a centre of excellence in the South outside their own country.

 - Please read the following information carefully before applying.

 - Only women scientists from Sub-Saharan Africa and/or one of the Least Developed Countries can apply.